zeya2u9/PTPerf/PT_Measurements/file-download/F2/readme.txt

         - run selenium-z-file-dbmake.py to get the average download time for each PT
         $python3 selenium-z-file-dbmake.py
 	     -- from the results of the above scripts, make a single CSV file containing average download times for all file sizes [5,10,20,50,100MB] for each PT.
-		- let's assume the name of the CSV is all_pts.csv
+		- the name of the final combined PTs should be all_pts.csv
 		- keep the format of all_pts.csv like below (the first row denotes file-sizes and the first column denotes PT names) Name , 5mb, 10mb, 20mb, 50mb, 100mb
 			Tor
 			Obfs4
 			...
 			...
+		- all_pts.csv will be used in making fig-5 of the paper.

-	The above script will also print the number of failures in downloads by all PTs.
+	The above script(selenium-z-file-dbmake.py) will also print the number of failures in downloads by all PTs.
-  	Alternate: you can also run selenium-file-graphs.py to get processed results.
+  	Alternate: you can also run selenium-file-graphs.py to get processed results in the form a CSV file for each PT individually.

    - To make graphs out of the processed data (all_pts.csv), run plotf2.py script
 	$python3 plotf2.py  //it will make a point graph for all PTs download times